MattB859/MS3-Book-Hub/README.md

 -   ### Current Features

+    All dynamics of CRUD functionality have been implemented in this site for registered users who are logged in.

-    - This is a six-page website.
+    - This is a 5 page website.

     - Home page.